-Sudden cardiac arrest (sometimes called cardiac arrest or SCA) is one of Australia’s biggest causes of death and disability.
-It claims the lives of an estimated 22,000 to 33,000 Australians each year.
+Sudden cardiac arrest, sometimes called cardiac arrest or SCA, is one of Australia’s biggest causes of death and disability.
+It affects an estimated 33,000 Australians each year.
 But immediate CPR and defibrillation in the first few minutes may reverse a sudden cardiac arrest to save a person’s life and reduce any long-term neurological impairment.

 What is cardiac arrest?

 A cardiac arrest is when your heart suddenly stops beating.
 Your heart is one of the most important muscles as it pumps blood all around your body.
 This blood is full of oxygen, which is needed by every cell in your body.
 When your heart stops, it starves your brain and vital organs of oxygen; you become unconscious and stop breathing or do not breathe normally.
 A cardiac arrest is a medical emergency.

 Every minute counts when a person is in cardiac arrest.
 Without chest compressions and use of a defibrillator, a person in cardiac arrest will not survive.
 Any attempt at resuscitation is better than no attempt.